ssube/taleweave-ai/docs/testing.md

 - familiar with JSON and YAML
 - familiar with setting up Discord bots
 - basic knowledge of ComfyUI and Ollama
-- plenty of disk space and 1-2 GPUs
+- access to plenty of disk space and 1-2 GPUs

 Notes: